abhisheksr01/spring-boot-microservice-best-practices/README.md

  Docker image security scanning should be a core part of your Docker security strategy. </br>
  Although image scanning won't protect you from all possible security vulnerabilities, it's the primary means of defense against security flaws or insecure code within container images.
 It's therefore a foundational part of overall Docker security.

+To learn how to containerize application [click here.](#61-docker-containerization)

- In this section we are going to use [Trivy](https://github.com/aquasecurity/trivy).
+ In this section we'll be using [Trivy](https://github.com/aquasecurity/trivy).

  - Using Local Installation:</br>
    Click [here](https://github.com/aquasecurity/trivy#installation) to follow installation instructions.